-- 4.4 Companies regulated by the CBI are required to determine their capital requirements under the European Union (Insurance and Reinsurance) Regulations 2015 (usually referred to as the Solvency II regulations).
+- 5.4 Companies regulated by the CBI are required to determine their capital requirements under the European Union (Insurance and Reinsurance) Regulations 2015 (usually referred to as the Solvency II regulations).
 Under these regulations companies are required to hold sufficient assets to be able to cover the technical provisions associated with a portfolio of insurance contracts, where the technical provisions are the sum of the following two items: - 1.
-The Best Estimate Liability ("BEL")1 which is the sum of the following: - The policyholder unit liabilities (for unit-linked and UWP business); and - The best estimate view of the value of future costs less income (from the company's perspective) associated with the insurance policies in question (which may have a negative value); - 2.
-The Risk Margin2. - 4.5 Under Irish insurance legislation (which is derived from European Directives) each life assurance company must then hold further additional assets at least equal to the Solvency Capital Requirement ("SCR") associated with its life assurance business.
-The SCR is the amount of capital that insurance undertakings are required to hold to ensure that they can meet their obligations to policyholders over the following 12 months with a 99.5% probability. - 4.6 Under Irish insurance legislation, if the SCR is no longer complied with or where there is a risk of non-compliance in the following 3 months, companies are obligated to inform the CBI with immediate effect.
-Companies must then submit, within 2 months of the observation of non-compliance, a recovery plan for approval by the CBI such that the SCR is covered within 6 months of the observation of the non-compliance. - 4.7 Irish insurance legislation also defines the Minimum Capital requirement ("MCR") which is a simple factor-based linear formula which is targeted at a Value at Risk measure over one year with 85% confidence.
+The Best Estimate Liability ("BEL")1 which is the sum of the following: - The policyholder unit liabilities (for unit-linked and UWP business); and - The best estimate view of the value of future costs less income (from the company's perspective) associated with the insurance policies in question (which may have a negative value): - 2.
+The Risk Margin. - Under Irish insurance legislation (which is derived from European Directives) each life assurance company must then hold further additional assets at least equal to the Solvency Capital Requirement ("SCR") associated with its life assurance business.
+The SCR is the amount of capital that insurance undertakings are required to hold to ensure that they can meet their obligations to policyholders over the following 12 months with a 99.5% probability.
+Appendix A contains a further description of the approach used to calculate the SCR. - 5.6 Under Irish insurance legislation, if the SCR is no longer complied with or where there is a risk of non-compliance in the following 3 months, companies are obligated to inform the CBI with immediate effect.
+Companies must then submit, within 2 months of the observation of non-compliance, a recovery plan for approval by the CBI such that the SCR is covered within 6 months of the observation of the non-compliance. - 5.7 Irish insurance legislation also defines the Minimum Capital requirement ("MCR") which is a simple factor-based linear formula which is targeted at a Value at Risk measure over one year with 85% confidence.
 The MCR has a floor of 25% and a cap of 45% of the SCR.
 The MCR is subject to a floor of €3.7m for life insurance companies.
-The MCR is generally less than the SCR except in the circumstances whereby the absolute minimum capital floor of €3.7 million bites.
-Where this minimum capital floor bites companies tend to focus primarily on the MCR when reporting solvency coverage.
+The MCR is generally less than the